kptdev/kpt/docs/cfg/create-subst.md

 - The values are pairs of markers and setter references.
 The *set* command retrieves the values from the referenced setters, and replaces the markers with the setter values.

-**The referenced setters must exist before creating the substitution.**
+**The referenced setters MAY exist before creating the substitution, in which case the existing setters are used instead of recreated.**

-    # create or update a setter named image
-    kpt create-setter hello-world/ image nginx

-    # create or update a setter named tag
+    # create or update a substitution + 2 setters
-    kpt create-setter hello-world/ tag 1.7.9

-    # create or update a substitution which is derived from concatenating the
-    # image and tag setters
+    # the substitution is derived from concatenating the image and tag setter values
     kpt create-subst hello-world/ image-tag nginx:1.7.9 \
       --pattern IMAGE_SETTER:TAG_SETTER \
       --value IMAGE_SETTER=image \
       --value TAG_SETTER=tag

+If create-subst cannot infer the setter values from the VALUE + --pattern, and the setters do not already exist, then it will throw and error, and the setters must be manually created beforehand.

 Example setter and substitution definitions in a Kptfile: